doongit/azure-scoutsuite-lab/terraform-iac-demo/README.md

 terraform destroy
 ```

-Tip: add `-auto-approve` to the apply or destroy command during demos when you want to skip the prompt.
+Tip: To bypass confirmation prompts during demonstrations, add `-auto-approve` to the apply or destroy command.

-Regional note: the sample variables use `westus`, which met the policy requirements in the student subscription.
-Update `location` in `terraform.tfvars` or pass `-var "location=<region>"` if your tenant enforces a different list.
+Regional note: The sample variables specify `westus`, which satisfied policy requirements in the student subscription.
+Update the `location` value in `terraform.tfvars` or use `-var "location=<region>"` if your tenant enforces a different region list.

 ## Policy guardrail scaffolding
-The `policies` folder contains Sentinel style rules that deny public storage access and enforce allowed regions.
-They remain as scaffolding until Terraform Cloud automation goes live.
-The full cloud hosted workflow is laid out in `FUTURE-WORK.md`.
+The `policies` folder contains Sentinel-style rules that deny public storage access and enforce region restrictions.
+Refer to the policies folder in the repository root for these scaffolding rules.
+They are intended as interim measures until Terraform Cloud automation is implemented.
+Details on the full cloud-hosted workflow can be found in `FUTURE-WORK.md`.

 ## Local quality checks
 You can lint the configuration even without Azure credentials: